mThunderbird/NetNote/README.md

 # NetNote by CSEP-90

+# Important disclaimer !!!
+This project was a university project which was done in a monitored GitLab repository, which included task planning (Agile style), testing and code style pipeline.
+However, I cannot import all of this into GitHub, so I have uploaded only the code as a showcase.
+I have left all the code we created in the span of 2 months, as it was when we submitted the project, which earned an almost perfect grade of 9.5

 ## Installing and launching NetNote
 To run NetNote from the command line, you either need to have [Maven](https://maven.apache.org/install.html) installed on your local system (`mvn`)